Jón Þórarinsson: Career

 Jón Þórarinsson was born in Gilsárteigur, Suður-Múlasýsla in eastern Iceland.
 He studied at Akureyri Junior College, graduating in 1937.
 His earliest surviving songs were written during this time, when he studied with the local choir conductor and composer Björgvin Guðmundsson.
 He moved to Reykjavík in 1937, studying composition and music theory with Franz Mixa and Victor Urbancic at the Reykjavík College of Music.
 At the same time, he began working at the music division of the National Radio.

 In 1944, he left Iceland to study with Paul Hindemith at Yale University, completing his BM-degree in 1945 and MM-degree in 1947.
 He also attended a summer course in orchestration with Vittorio Giannini at the Juilliard School in 1945.
 Upon his return to Iceland in 1947, he became head of music theory and composition at the Reykjavík College of Music (1947–1968).
-Among his students there were Jón Nordal, Leifur Þórarinsson, and Fjölnir Stefánsson, all of whom would later become among the leading Icelandic composers of their generation.
+Among his students there were Jón Nordal, Leifur Þórarinsson, Jón Ásgeirsson, and Fjölnir Stefánsson, all of whom would later become among the leading Icelandic composers of their generation.
 He played a key role in establishing the Iceland Symphony Orchestra in 1950, serving as its first board chairman (1950–1953) and Managing Director (1956–1961).
 He worked for the National Radio, as well as leading the division of arts and entertainment at the Icelandic Television (1968–1979).
 He was also a conductor, conducting the male choir Fóstbræður from 1950–1954.
 He was music critic for the newspapers Alþýðublaðið (1948–1950) and Morgunblaðið (1962–1968).

 Jón Þórarinsson received many honors and awards for his compositional and administrative work.
 He was made a Commander of the Order of the Falcon in 1978, and a Grand Commander (stórriddarakross) in 1989 by the President of Iceland, for his contribution to Icelandic musical culture.
 He was the author of several books, including a biography of Sveinbjörn Sveinbjörnsson (1969) and a history of Icelandic music (Íslensk tónlistarsaga 1000–1800), published posthumously in 2012.